OrShalmayev/mini-microservices/README.md

 4. The feature processes the request, potentially reading or writing data to a database.
 5. A response is formulated and sent back to the requester.

-To summarize, a monolithic server contains all the routing, middleware, business logic, and database access code required to implement all features of the application.
+To summarize, a monolithic server contains all the routing, middlewares, business logic, and database access code required to implement all features of the application.
 This encapsulates the essence of a monolithic architecture.

+A single microservice contains all the routing, middleware, business logic, and database access required to implement one feature of our application.
+This is the key difference: a monolith has all the code needed to implement every feature.

 ## Is Microservices the only architectural pattern?
 There are several architectural patterns for building applications beyond microservices.
 Here are a few: